spooky-finn/researches/Orchestrating.md

 # Research: Temporal.
-Deal easy with distributed processing system
+Dealign with distributed transactioning system without blood

-In this research, I will explain some basic concepts about orchestrating distributed processing systems using an example with the interconnection between three services to build a scalable system for managing complex state changes.
-The system will consist of three different services: `market-exchanger`, `request-splitter` and `order-executor`.
+In this research, we embark on an exploration of orchestrating distributed processing systems, elucidating fundamental concepts through the lens of an illustrative example.
+Our focus centers on the intricate interplay between three services, exemplifying the construction of a scalable architecture tailored for the management of complex state changes.

-The purpose of this paper is to address interesting questions that have been identified as research topics.
+The primary objective of this study is to delve into thought-provoking inquiries that have surfaced as pertinent research avenues within this domain.
+As we acquire more knowledge, our goal is to understand the transition details from a queue-based choreography architecture to orchestration.
+Therefore, we are solely exploring the application of Temporal for one specific use case and examining its benefits and disadvantages solely related to this case.

+In the subsequent section, we transition towards practical implementation, delving into the integration of Temporal concepts into real-world scenarios.
+Throughout this journey, we aim to offer insightful reflections on the implications of our findings.

-You may have read that Temporal Cluster persists every state change of the system.
-This raises the question:
+One such consideration arises from the knowledge that a Temporal Cluster meticulously archives every state alteration within the system.
+This prompts the following question:

 **Can Temporal replace logging, tracing systems, or other data persisting strategies?**